cnellington/cnellington.github.io/_pages/about.md

 Check out my research on [contextualized.ml](http://contextualized.ml), a statistical machine learning toolbox for estimating powerful biological models at per-patient or per-cell resolution, enabling truly personalized modeling for healthcare and precision diagnostics.

 My research interests span meta-learning, multi-task learning, graphical models, and biological modeling.
-I primarily work on adaptive and sample-efficient machine learning methods that respond to new challenges by using knowledge gathered in different environments.
+I primarily work on adaptive and sample-efficient machine learning methods that respond to new challenges by using knowledge gathered across many different environments.
 I'm particularly interested in using these tools to study heterogeneous diseases, like cancer and COVID-19, where disease behavior and pathological mechanisms vary from patient to patient.
 Meta-learning helps us understand how contexts like genetics and environmental factors create patient-specific disease behaviors and pathologies.